Orlando Outdoors & Ecotourism

 Tranquil and enchanting, Orlando’s many opportunities for kayaking and canoeing are not to be missed.
 Visitors can opt to stay at The Ritz-Carlton Orlando, Grande Lakes or the JW Marriott Orlando, Grande Lakes for guided canoe or kayak tours of Shingle Creek, known as the Headwaters of the Florida Everglades.
 Several other Orlando-area resorts offer kayaking excursions, too.

-Springs Near Orlando
+Natural Springs Near Orlando

 Crystal-clear waters make for perfect scuba diving, snorkeling, swimming and fishing — not to mention manatee encounters — and visitors can find all four at several pristine natural springs less than an hour’s drive from Orlando.